 In general, most careers in education will require an associate’s degree or higher.
 If you want to be rewarded for your hard work, the following 10 jobs are the best options in this field.
 You can also expect higher pay as you gain more experience in education.

 There are many rewarding jobs in the field of education, so the right job is different for each person.
 These fulfilling jobs allow you to grow as a person, increase your skills and achieve a better pay rate.
 Although there are also entry-level positions that pay well, some of the best jobs involve management-level responsibilities.
-In order to have the best chances of getting hired for one of these education jobs, you should have at least a bachelor’s degree.
+In order to have the best chances of getting hired for one of these education jobs, you should have at least a bachelor’s degree in education or teaching.
 Unless you are teaching at a private or parochial school, you will also need a teaching certification from your state before you can teach students.

 1. Chief Academic Officers